scotrug/scotrug.github.io/_posts/2022-10-12-turn-left-for-bridgetown-an-overview-of-a-next-generation-staticish-site-generator.md

 ---
 layout: post
-title: "Turn Left for Bridgetown: An overview of a next-generation static(ish) site generator"
+title: Turn Left for Bridgetown.
+An overview of a next-generation static(ish) site generator
 ---

 ## *Where and When?*